 There are some litter bins and you will have to pay parking fees when you park your car.
 These are the prices:

 - If you want to spend the whole day it will cost you 5€.

 We advise you to go early as parking is limited and in summer time the parking area fills up very quickly.

-Another option for restaurants is the nearby beach of Sa Calobra, about 7 kms away, and you can visit the famous Torrent de Pareis, one of the wonders of Mallorca that you cannot miss and that we have included in our list of the top 10 must-see places in Mallorca.
+Another restaurant option is in the nearby cove of Sa Calobra, about 7 kms away, and you can visit the very famous Torrent de Pareis, one of the wonders of Mallorca that you can’t miss and that we have included in our list of the Top 10 must-see places in Mallorca.

 How will you finally get to Cala Tuent?
 Do you think the information we have given you is enough to make you decide to go?
 Let us know if you have any questions or constructive contributions, we’ll read you!